 César Rodríguez Garavito is an international human rights and environmental law scholar and practitioner.
 He is a Professor of Clinical Law and Chair of the Center for Human Rights and Global Justice at New York University School of Law.
-He is the editor-in-chief of Open Global Rights and the founding director of the Earth Rights Advocacy Clinic, the Climate Litigation Accelerator, and the Future of Human Rights Practicum at NYU Law.
+He is the editor-in-chief of Open Global Rights.
+He is the founding director of the Future of Rights and Governance program (FORGE), the Earth Rights Advocacy Clinic (ERA), and the More-Than-Human Rights program (MOTH) at NYU Law.

 A lawyer and a sociologist by training, Rodríguez-Garavito is the author of numerous books and articles on a wide range of topics, including the future of the human rights movement, climate litigation, socio-environmental conflicts, indigenous rights, intellectual property, and business and human rights.
 He has been a strategy advisor for leading international and domestic social justice organizations, as well as pioneered the use of design thinking, foresight and other innovation tools in the human rights space.

 Rodríguez Garavito has been a visiting professor at Stanford Law School, Brown University, the University of Melbourne, the University of Pretoria (South Africa), and the Getulio Vargas Foundation (Brazil).
 He has been an Associate Professor of Law and Director of the Center for Socio-Legal Research and the Global Justice and Human Rights Program at the University of the Andes (Colombia), and has served as co-founder and director of Dejusticia.

 He has served as expert witness of the Inter-American Court of Human Rights, an Adjunct Judge of the Constitutional Court of Colombia, a member of the Science Panel for the Amazon, and a lead litigator in climate change, socioeconomic rights and indigenous rights cases.